elastic/ecctl/docs/ecctl_user_list.md

 ## ecctl user list

-Lists all platform users
+Lists all platform users (Available for ECE only)

 ### Synopsis

-Lists all platform users
+Lists all platform users (Available for ECE only)

 ```
 ecctl user list [flags]